 Germs are everywhere, and they can lead to infections if we’re not on guard.
 Normally, our bodies’ immune systems can fight off infections, but when we’re sick and in the hospital, it becomes more difficult.
 Not only are our immune systems weaker, but if we have an open wound or a place where a tube has to be inserted, we have to take extra precautions.

-Alabama’s hospitals are preventing infections:
+Alabama’s hospitals leading the nation in preventing infections:

 There are many ways hospitals fight the spread of infection, such as making sure patient areas are as clean and germ-free as possible and sterilizing equipment.
 They also keep patients separate that are highly contagious and use special procedures when treating them to prevent the spread of germs to other patients.
 Plus, all staff are encouraged to wash their hands after every patient contact.